OPLSPotentialBuilder

 Returns:

-Whether or not bond stretching terms are included in the potential set.
+Whether bond stretching terms are included in the potential set.

 Return type: